Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 making the experience both **wide**, allowing for a variety of activities and inetrests, but also **focused** in that a user can limit the results shown to a specific Place type.

+Each of these categories/activities lend themselves to solo and group associations, further expanding the usefulness of the functionality.

 ***

 ## UX (User Experience)